How to Test a Capacitor with a Multimeter

 Remember to remove the capacitor from the circuit.
 To stay safe, wear insulated gloves and safety glasses when handling any type of electrical equipment.

-Place one test lead on each terminal of the capacitor.
+Place one lead of the test lead on each terminal of the capacitor.
+For polarized capacitors, connect the red probe to the positive terminal and the black probe to the negative lead.
 Be sure that your hands do not touch the capacitor.
 This can interfere with the measurement.
 As you touch the test leads to the capacitor, a value will appear on the display.
 When a steady value is being displayed on the multimeter screen, that is your capacitance measurement.
 Note the units displayed on the meter.
 For example, the meter might display microfarads.

 Some multimeters require you to manually set the range of your measurement.
 If your multimeter is not auto ranging, you may need to adjust your range until you get an accurate result.
 Do this by slowly turning the dial to a lower range setting.
 Stop once you have an accurate read out.